 Seniors may be more vulnerable than others.
 Alberta offers protection for vulnerable adults to keep all of our citizens safe.

 Fraud awareness is important for seniors who may be targeted by criminal fraud.
-Several resources and agencies are available to assist seniors, caregivers and others faced with a potential fraud situation.
+Several resources and agencies are available to help seniors, caregivers and others faced with potential fraud.

 Subscribe for information and resources relevant to you, delivered to your inbox.